devexcelsior/Bridge/README.md

-# CReMber 🎉
+# Bridge 🎉

-Welcome to CReMber, your new go-to CRM application.
-We're all about making customer relationship management a breeze, and we're doing it with some help from Ember.js on the frontend, NestJS on the backend, and the Helios Design System by HashiCorp to make things look pretty.
-So, sit back, relax, and let CReMber light up your CRM experience!
+Welcome to Bridge!
+This is a fictitious product designed to practice consumption of the Helios Design System.
+We are doing it with some help from Ember.js on the frontend, NestJS on the backend, and the Helios Design System by HashiCorp to make things look pretty.

 ## Prerequisites